Student Life at Bangor University

 "The University has provided a range of support to me, for example the international office of the university always holds social activities and assists with visa applications.
 Also, the peer guides helped me to adapt to the new environment and provided information about Bangor and the UK."

-Recep from Turkey is a first year Ph.D student at the School of Sport, Health and Exercise Science.
+Recep from Turkey is a first year Ph.D student.

 "Although Bangor is not a big city, it is probably one of the most beautiful university settings in the UK surrounded by mountains and the sea; it is perfect for outdoorsy people.
 For me it is large enough for energy and enthusiasm, but small enough for individualism.